Joseph Bailey (Pennsylvania politician): Early life and education

 Joseph Bailey was born in Pennsbury Township, Pennsylvania.
 He attended the common schools, and worked as a hatter in Parkersville, Pennsylvania.

 Career

 He served in the Pennsylvania State House of Representatives in 1840.
 He was a member of the Pennsylvania State Senate for the 1st district from 1843 to 1844.
 In 1845, he moved to Perry County, Pennsylvania to become a furnace owner.
 He was elected again to the Pennsylvania State Senate for the 4th district and served from 1851 to 1853.
 He served as State Treasurer of Pennsylvania in 1854.
 He studied law and was admitted to the bar in 1860.

-Baily was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses.
+Bailey was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses.
 He was a member of the State Constitutional Convention in 1872.
+He was one of 14 House Democrats to vote in favor of the Thirteenth Amendment to the United States Constitution on its second and final vote, and also one of 4 to vote in favor of it on its first vote.

 He died at Bailey's Station, a hamlet near New Bloomfield, Pennsylvania, on August 26, 1885.
 He was buried at Bloomfield Cemetery in New Bloomfield.